cnlohr/ch570_inram_advertiser/README.md

 WCH CH570 broadcaster using ch32fun running fully in RAM

 ### run
-just run `make`, with the path to ch32fun correctly set in `Makefile`\
+just run `make`, with the path to ch32fun correctly set in `Makefile`
-Currently it requires to upload it twice for some reason, so just run `make` twice.